Come Clean (Puddle of Mudd album)

 The album has sold over 5,000,000 copies and was certified 3× Platinum by the RIAA.

 Reception

 Come Clean received mixed reviews from critics.
 AllMusic and Rolling Stone said that Puddle of Mudd did not stand out from other post-grunge bands with this album.
 In contrast, Stephanie Dickison of PopMatters touted Come Clean as the band's "album of the year".

 Track listing

+All tracks written by Wes Scantlin except where noted.

 Some copies of the album have one or both of the following bonus tracks: